mattbawn/MCB_Data_Science/Intro_Data_Science.md

 Moreover, as we are generating more and more biological [data](https://github.com/mattbawn/MCB_Data_Science/blob/main/Big_Data.md), it is *vital* you have the expertise to understand and use it.

+## Employability

-It is also important that you realise that these skills are inceasingly important for employers and there are a lot od data science [jobs](https://builtin.com/data-science).
+It is also important that you realise that these skills are inceasingly important for employers and there are a lot of data science [jobs](https://builtin.com/data-science).